Authorization and Authentication

 API End Point

-Use of the API requires you to use a specific data center identifier when making an API request.
+Use of the API requires you to use a specific data center identifier (or instance identifier) when making an API request.
 When logged in to DailyStory this can be determined by examining the URL.

 For example, https://us-1.dailystory.com uses the us-1